BRAIN CANCER AND DISABILITY

 TREATMENT FOR BRAIN CANCER

 There are a number of treatment options for brain cancer.
-However, the chances of recovering from brain cancer depends on the size and location of your brain tumor.
+However, the chance of recovering from brain cancer depends on the size and location of your brain tumor.
 It also depends on whether the cancer has spread to the rest of your body.
 Surgery may be an option to remove or reduce the size of a brain tumor, but many tumors are inoperable.
 In other cases, surgery may not work.
 Surgery is not likely to cure cancer, but it can stop the spread of the tumor.
 It can also prevent seizures in some cases.

 Other options for treating brain tumors include radiation therapy and chemotherapy.
 Medications may be used to treat brain cancer, but they will not cure the condition.
 These medications can help relieve symptoms and reduce the chance of seizures.
 They may also lower the risk of a second primary tumor from coming back in the same location.

-Consciousness raising drugs are sometimes given to brain tumor patients during periods of remission or when their symptoms do not require sedation.
-In these cases, these drugs work by helping you stay awake and alert.
-They also help pain control.
 Sedative drugs are commonly used to reduce anxiety and induce sleep in people with brain tumors.
 The side effects from these medical therapies can be severe and also prevent you from working.
 If that is the case, then the side effects from brain cancer therapy can form the basis of your claim.

 SSA LISTING 13.13 AND BRAIN CANCER